mayamengya/wildflower-tracker/README.md

   labelled "Types".
 - You can locate my visual component by looking at the background image, as well as each of the images added to the buttons specified in the previous points.
-- You can save the state of my application by clicking the button labelled "Save"
+- You can save the state of my application by clicking the button labelled "Save".
-- You can reload the state of my application by clicking the button labelled "Load"
+- You can reload the state of my application by clicking the button labelled "Load".